-Playa Xcacel (pronounced ISH-KA-CELL) is located in Mexico’s Riviera Maya region on the Caribbean coast.
+Playa Xcacel (pronounced ISH-KA-CELL) is located in Mexico’s Riviera Maya region in the state of Quintana Roo on the Caribbean coast.
 It’s located right off the main highway 307, and is about 40 minutes south of Playa del Carmen, or 20 minutes north of Tulum.
 More specifically, it’s located in between Chemuyil and Xel-Ha Adventure Park.

 By Public Transportation